 3. How much does the program cost?

-The costs for the program total approximately $7,300.
-(This includes tuition, fees, housing and food.)
+The total costs for the program are approximately $8, 300 USD (This includes tuition, housing and food).

-Other fees such as visa and SEVIS are required, but are not specific to the summer program.
+Other fees such as visa and SEVIS, as well as university fees are required, but are not specific to the summer program.

 After paying the initial deposit to hold their spot, students will receive a bill for separate parts of the summer program through student accounts.

 4. Exactly which courses will I be studying?